to stop breathing

 after practically going to sleep with quandariness

-and for Mike I just stroll into the
+and for Mike I just stroll in the PARK LANE

 Liquor Store and ask for a bottle of Strega and